 - Generally speaking, the higher the digital zoom factor, the coarser the image that is recorded.
-However, digital zoom can be used up to a certain point without causing deterioration of the image. - Digital zoom is not supported while "Timestamp" (page 135) is turned on. - 1.
-Enter the REC mode.
+However, digital zoom can be used up to a certain point without causing deterioration of the image. - Digital zoom is not supported while "Timestamp" (page 135) is turned on.

+1. Enter the REC mode.

-Slide the zoom controller to change the zoom factor.
+2. Press the zoom button to change the zoom factor.

-To do this: Slide the zoom controller in this direction: Enlarge the subject and narrow the range [[] (telephoto) Reduce the size of the subject and broaden the range [[[(wide angle)
+To do this: Press this side of the zoom button: Enlarge the subject and narrow the range [telephoto) Reduce the size of the subject and broaden the range [[] (wide angle)